Lake Tahoe, located on the border of California and Nevada, is an absolute gem tucked away in the Sierra Nevada mountains.

 - 4. Incline Village – Best Area to Stay in Lake Tahoe for Outdoor Lovers

 - 5. Olympic Valley – Best Area to Stay in Lake Tahoe for Skiing/Snowboarding

 - FAQ about Finding a Place to Stay in Lake Tahoe

 - Final Thoughts on Where to Stay in Lake Tahoe

 Where to Stay in Lake Tahoe – Our Top Picks

 Headed to Lake Tahoe and looking for a place to stay but don’t have much time?
 Here are our top overall recommendations for places to stay all around the lake.

 Best Cabin in Lake Tahoe: Paige Meadows Hideaway- With Hot Tub!

-This gorgeous private home is our top overall recommendation at Lake Tahoe.
+This gorgeous California cabin is our top overall recommendation at Lake Tahoe.
 With a lovely wooden interior, you will feel like you are staying back at summer camp, but with all the luxuries you can imagine.
 It has a giant deck with a hot tub where you will love relaxing at the end of the day.
 No matter what time of year you go, you’ll be staying in the perfect place to take advantage of all that Tahoe has to offer.

 Best Hostel in Lake Tahoe: Mellow Mountain Hostel